niceFunction/well-death-happens/README.md

 - **Jump:** Space or the A-button (Xbox Controller).

 ### **Missing Features or Known Issues**
-- No proper Main Menu or Settings Menu.
+- No proper Main Menu, Settings Menu or Pause menu.
-- No Pause menu.
 - Movement are at the moment is *kind of* snappy & can be challenging to control.
-- The game was playtested using the Keyboard for a majority of the time, it isn't known how *well* the game plays with a Controller.
+- The game was playtested using the **Keyboard** for a majority of the time, it isn't known how *well* the game plays with a Controller.
 - Coyote time needs fine tuning.
 - Jump Delay needs fine tuning.
+- When sliding down walls & sliding across "**WallBlocks**" the Player may slowly float down ward in the middle of the air.
+- No background music.
+- No Visual Effects other than the CRT shader effect.

 ### **Special Thanks**
 GDQuest Team & Community!